mehince/phase2-capstone/README.md

 **Employees** are the heart of any company or organization - without employees, work doesn't get done and money doesn't get made.
 If an organization's **upper leadership and/or human resources staff** can determine why an employee may leave, they can use this information to **create more effective hiring and retention practices.**

 ### Data Understanding
+The data used in this project was retrieved from [Kaggle](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset) but was originally collected by IBM's human resources department.

+This data is in the form of a survey given to employees.
+The features are relatively self-explanatory, but there isn't much information regarding where this data was collected from other than what was previously mentioned.

+The features in this analysis be later used to train predictive models to determine whether an employee will leave a company.
+After tuning and other improvements, this could be useful for upper leadership and/or human resources staff to identify changes that need to be made to more effectively hire or retain employees.

 ### Model(s) and Evaluation